 Vitabiotics is a member of The Parliamentary and Scientific Committee.
 Founded in 1939, The Parliamentary and Scientific Committee is a major focus for scientific and technological issues providing a liaison between Parliamentarians and scientific bodies, science-based industry and the academic world.

-Vitabiotics, sponsors of staff and student development for the School's Nutritional Therapy Programme.
+Vitabiotics, sponsors staff and student development for the School's Nutritional Therapy Programme.

-Vitabiotics recognises the importance of the University of Westminster's unique Nutritional Therapy course and is working with the School of Integrated Health on a five year programme to support the educational development of students and the continuing professional development of staff.
-Vitabiotcs sponsors a range of activities including Polyclinic staff development seminars, an annual lecture and provides student prizes across all three year groups
+Vitabiotics recognises the importance of the University of Westminster's unique Nutritional Therapy course and is working with the School of Integrated Health on a five-year programme to support the educational development of students and the continuing professional development of staff.
+Vitabiotics sponsors a range of activities including Polyclinic staff development seminars and an annual lecture and provides student prizes across all three-year groups.

 The voice of Britain's 4 million vegetarians, The Vegetarian Society aims to increase awareness of vegetarianism and the issues surrounding it through campaigning, education, information and research.
 Osteocare and Feroglobin carry the Vegetarian Society "V" symbol, an official seal of approval to show the product is suitable for vegetarians.